stackmuncher/stm_app/README.md

 _The current version of the app is at alpha-stage and should be used for testing purposes only._

 1. Only a small number of computer languages are recognized.
-2. The app may include private library names in the report - do not use it on commercially-sensitive projects.
+2. The app may unintentionally include private library names in the report - do not use it on commercially-sensitive projects.
 3. The only way to delete a profile is to email info@stackmuncher.com.
 4. It may take up to 2 minutes for a profile to be created/updated after a report submission.
 5. Very large reports (over 50MB) are likely to be rejected.